MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 A long press on the lock icon will display a menu currently offering 4 options:

 * **Normal** - the default editing mode, new objects can be added, existing ones edited, moved and removed.
 Simple white lock icon displayed.
-* **Tag only** - selecting an existing object will start the Property Editor, a long press on the main screen will add objects, but no other geometry operations will work.
+* **Tag only** - selecting an existing object will start the Property Editor, new objects can be added via the green "+" button, or long press, but no other geometry operations are enabled.
 White lock icon with a "T" is displayed.
 * **Address** - enables Address mode, a slightly simplified mode with specific actions available from the [Simple mode](../en/Simple%20actions.md) "+" button.
 White lock icon with an "A" is displayed.
 * **Indoor** - enables Indoor mode, see [Indoor mode](#indoor).
 White lock icon with an "I" is displayed.
 * **C-Mode** - enables C-Mode, only objects that have a warning flag set will be displayed, see [C-Mode](#c-mode).
 White lock icon with a "C" is displayed.